mrowe/mikerowecode.com/_posts/2005-04-26-entries-index-symlink.md

+---
+layout: post
-A Patch to make blosxom's entries_index plugin work with symlinks
+title: A Patch to make blosxom's entries_index plugin work with symlinks
+---

 I've been spending some time reorganising my blog and general revision management.
 Part of this has been to bring it all into a Subversion